BananaPuncher714/LethalQuantities/README.md

 - EnemyType - There is one section for each enemy.
 Invalid enemy types are ignored.
   - `MaxEnemyCount` - The total amount of enemies of the given type that can spawn
   - `PowerLevel` - How much power an enemy of the given type counts for
   - `SpawnCurve` - An AnimationCurve from 0 to 1.
 The key represents the percentage of time progressed, much like `SpawnChanceCurve`.
 The value normally ranges from 0 to 1, and is multiplied by `Rarity` to find the weight.
+For more information, view the **Spawn Logic** section below
   - `StunTimeMultiplier` - The  multiplier for how long an enemy can be stunned.
   - `DoorSpeedMultiplier` - The multiplier for how long an enemy takes to open a door.
   - `StunGameDifficultyMultiplier` - I don't know what this option does.